day8/re-frame/README.md

 data oriented design.
 Events are data.
 Effects are data.
 DOM is data.
 The functions which transform data are registered and looked up via data.
 Interceptors (data) are preferred over middleware (higher order functions).
 Etc.

-Just to insist further on this point: while a data orientation is central to everyday Clojure programmming (in a way that is unfamiliar and surprising to those from other languages), this is amplified in re-frame because, in a reactive system, [it is always the arrival of data which coordinates code](https://www.youtube.com/watch?v=ZgqFlowyfTA&t=80) (and not the other way around).
+In addition, re-frame applications are recative which means data acts as the conductor.
+[It is the arrival of data which coordinates the calling of functions](https://www.youtube.com/watch?v=ZgqFlowyfTA&t=80) (and not the other way around).

 **Data - that's the way we roll.**